Getting started with TheIDE

 }

-When first using the TheIDE, it can be confusing to see that settings like static/shared building, execute-, include- and linker- paths can be set in multiple places (for instance, in Workspace->Package Organizer, in Setup->Build methods and by clicking on the current build method in the mainscreen (top of the screen ie. "GCC Debug").
+When you use TheIDE for the first time, it can be confusing to see that settings like static/shared building, execute-, include- and linker- paths can be set in multiple places (for instance, in Project->Package organizer, in Setup->Build methods and by clicking on the current build method in the main screen (at the top, e.g. "GCC Debug").

 Everything set here is stored in the .upp file of the package.

-You can use you own (or existing) compiler switches to include different things for different builds here.
+You can use your own (or existing) compiler switches to include different things for different builds here, based on configuration flags.

 Examples: